kailastr/Book-Record_Management/README.md

 /Users/{id} :
     GET : Get a User details based on id ✅
     PUT : Update a user details based on id ✅
-    DELETE : Delete a user by id (only after all buyed     books are returned with/without fine)
+    DELETE : Delete a user by id (only after all buyed     books are returned with/without fine)✅

 /Users/Subscription-details/{id}
     GET : Get a users subscription details